 Whether it be fly fishing, woodworking, or needlepoint, retirement can be the perfect time to learn something new.
 You can usually find affordable local classes (on almost any subject) taught by your city’s park and recreation department, a local community college, or a local business or hobby store.
 Road Scholar is a popular program that offers educational trips for adult learners.

 Volunteer—Invest in What Matters to You

-Some retirees find what they miss most is a sense of contributing to another’s success.
+Some retirees find that what they miss most is a sense of contributing to another’s success.
 Volunteering can be a great way to continue to contribute in an area that matters to you.
 It could be teaching children to read, volunteering at a local school, helping out at an organization that feeds the homeless, or using your business skills by donating time to an organization like SCORE that helps new business owners.
 There are organizations that specialize in volunteer opportunities for those age 55 and older.
-Check them out and see what’s out there.
+Check them out, and see what’s out there.

 Perhaps you have a specialized skill or knowledge in a particular field.
 In that case, you may want to tutor or begin to teach classes.
-You could do this for free on a mentoring basis (for people with whom you want to invest your time) or you could charge for your services by formally tutoring or starting small classes.
+You could do those things for free on a mentoring basis (for people with whom you want to invest your time), or you could charge for your services by formally tutoring or starting small classes.

 Connect With Family